cavaunpeu/willwolf.io-source/content/articles/additional-strategies-partition-function.md

 ### Implications

-For our training data, we require the ability to sample from our noise distribution.
+For our training data, **we require the ability to sample from our noise distribution.**

-For our target, we require the ability to compute the likelihood of some data under our noise distribution.
+For our target, **we require the ability to compute the likelihood of some data under our noise distribution.**

 Therefore, these criterion do place practical restrictions on the types of noise distributions that we're able to consider.

 ### Extensions

 We briefly alluded to the fact that our noise distribution is non-parametric.
-However, there is nothing stopping us from evolving this distribution, **i.e. giving it trainable parameters, then updating these parameters such that it generates increasingly "optimal" samples.**
+However, there is nothing stopping us from evolving this distribution and giving it trainable parameters, then updating these parameters such that it generates increasingly "optimal" samples.

 Of course, we would have to design what "optimal" means.
 One interesting approach is called [Adversarial Contrastive Estimation
-](https://arxiv.org/abs/1805.03642), wherein they adapt the noise distribution to generate increasingly "harder negative examples, which forces the main model to learn a better representation of the data."[^2]
+](https://arxiv.org/abs/1805.03642), wherein the authors adapt the noise distribution to generate increasingly "harder negative examples, which forces the main model to learn a better representation of the data."[^2]

 ## Negative sampling